adopt-liveview/adopt-liveview/priv/pages/2024/04-09-slots-with-attributes-en_US.md

 </.hero>
 ```

-In the example above, when inspecting the `@title` slot we will see:
+In the example above when inspecting the `@title` slot we will see:

 ```elixir
 [%{inner_block: #Function<2.32079264/2 in IndexLive.render/1>, __slot__: :title},
 %{inner_block: #Function<3.32079264/2 in IndexLive.render/1>, __slot__: :title}]
 ```

-## Renderizando atributos de slot
+## Rendering attributes with slots

-Why did we go through this whole hoop of understanding that slots are map lists in Elixir if our goal is to render slot classes?
-Simple: if slots are lists, we can do loops, and if each slot is a map, we can get properties from them!
+Why did we go through this whole brainstorming session about understanding that slots are map lists in Elixir if our goal is to render slot classes?
+Simple: if slots are lists we can do loops and if each slot is a map, we can get properties from them!

 ```elixir
 Mix.install([